aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-02/lecture.md

 - [GDC alt.ctrl Archive](https://gdconf.com/alt-ctrl-gdc/archive)
 - [Shake that Button](https://shakethatbutton.com/)

 Find one interesting project/controller from there and write a short description of the project.
 Include a link to it and even embed a video to your site if there it is available.
+Why did you choose this?
+What caught your attention?

 ### 2. Come up with a concept for your own Alt+Ctrl Interface